T-Brick/c0deine/langs.md

         >= 0;
   // rest of program omitted...
   ```
   The grammar indicates that this is a valid program.
-Currently, C0deine accepts
+C0deine (as does `cc0`)
-  such programs (but this may be changed later).
+  choose to reject this program.

 - In the semantics for annotations an "`@assert` cannot annotate functions"
   (C0.25).
 This is the only comment made about `@assert`, implying that they